• Home

 However, bird antibiotics are a good option, too.

 Know your allergies and the allergies of the people that you’ll be in charge of keeping alive.
-For example, if you have a penicillin allergy in the house, stay away from anything that ends with cillin.

 Also, doses of medications vary by person and by disease treated.

-For a dental abscess, 500mg three times a day for five days.
 However, if you have kids, know that the doses will change as they grow.

-I have fish flex and fish myosin.
 My wife is allergic to sulfa, so BIRD SULFA is not an option for her.

-Note: Most sites discuss in legal jargon that these products are not for human consumption and at the same time tell you that they are the exact same drug that your doctor prescribes with the same stringent FDA regulations.
+Note: Most sites discuss in legal jargon that these products are not for human consumption and, at the same time, tell you that they are the exact same drug that your doctor prescribes with the same stringent FDA regulations.

 Warning Sign